 - Optional: Cheese or sour cream

-Adjust the spice to your liking.
-Throw in some ancho peppers in the mole sauce, etc. if you’d like!
+- Adjust the spice level to your liking.
+Throw some ancho peppers in the mole sauce if you’d like!

 Now, before we part our “group hug” ways, I must confess the other reason for this Turkey Chili, with the extra sweet sweet potato mole sauce.

 Awww.
 I feel ya.
-HUGS and Paleo Sweet Potato Mole Turkey Chili for the win!
+HUGS and Turkey Sweet Potato Chili for the win!

 HOLY MOLE, let’s EAT!